The Viking Link project is in its development stage.

 Detailed information on the results of the surveys and assessments will be published within the project’s Environmental Statement when we submit our planning applications in summer 2017.

-During the Phase 2 consultation, we also asked for views on the design style for the proposed converter station building.
+During the Phase 2 consultation, we also asked for views on the design style for the converter station building.
 We will provide this feedback to the local planning authority as part of our planning application and as we work with them to develop a detailed design code for the building.

 To read more about the Phase 2 consultation in Great Britain, please click here.